-* 22hrs of power stability daily. * Air conditioner and fan * serene estate with maximum security * Note that a single room en suite is offered for 6k/night but the whole 2bedroom is 12k/night* nearby gym* 8min drive to shoprite at ikeja * spacious living room, bedroom, dinining and equipped kitchen. * interlocked street with street light and a gated a compound.
-Note: a single furnished room in a 2bedroom flat price is N6000/day.
-But for for guests who choose to use the whole apartment pays N10,000/dayMore details
+* 22hrs of power stability daily. * Air conditioner and fan * serene estate with maximum security * nearby gym* 8min drive to shoprite at ikeja * spacious living room, bedroom, dinining and equipped kitchen. * interlocked street with street light and a gated a compound.
+For enquiries: 08022862020 or 08032219050More details

 Located in Opic Estate, Abosede Court features self-catering accommodation with a terrace and free WiFi.
 Guests staying at this apartment have access to a fully equipped kitchen and a balcony.
 This 4-bedroom apartment will provide you with 2 satellite flat-screen TV and Blu-ray player, air conditioning and a living room.
 Guests can also relax in the shared lounge area.
 Property is 20mins drive from Murtala Mohamed International airportMore details

 Lagos is a port and the most populous city in Nigeria.
 It is the second fastest-growing city in Africa and the seventh in the world.
 The population of Lagos according to the Lagos State Government, was 17.5 million.
 These figures are however disputed by the Nigerian Government and judged unreliable by the National Population Commission of Nigeria.
 The latest reports estimate the population at 21 million, making Lagos the largest city in Africa.